instructlab/instructlab/README.md

 - Download the model to train using the **download** command:

-  `python -m cli download {URL to gguf-format model}`
+  `lab download {URL to gguf-format model}`

-  🚧 **Under construction:** This command isn't ready yet! 😅 Pop over to our [model download guide](https://github.com/open-labrador/cli/releases/tag/v0.1.0) for a set of instructions on how to do this manually; you can also run the command `python -m cli download` to receive instructions.
+  🚧 **Under construction:** This command isn't ready yet! 😅 Pop over to our [model download guide](https://github.com/open-labrador/cli/releases/tag/v0.1.0) for a set of instructions on how to do this manually; you can also run the command `lab download` to receive instructions.

   📋 **Note:** Once you have the model chunks downloaded and reassembled according to the instructions above, please move the model to a `models/` directory in the root directory of your git checkout of this project (this assumes the model is in your `Downloads/` folder):
   ```